Boston Marathon returns to springtime spot for 126th running

 Associated Press

 HOPKINTON, Mass.
-(AP) — Runners were gearing up for the Boston Marathon on Monday, marking the return of the prestigious race to its springtime spot for the first time since the pandemic began.
+(AP) — The fastest Boston Marathon field ever returned from the quickest turnaround in the 126-year history of the event, leaving Hopkinton for Boston’s Back Bay on Monday morning, six months after a smaller and socially distanced race was forced to the fall.

+Under a sunny spring sky, 10 former champions led more than 28,000 runners down Main Street on the way to the Boylston Street finish, 26.2 miles away.
+Thick crowds were lined up in the eight cities and towns along the course to celebrate the event’s return to its traditional Patriots’ Day spot in the schedule for the first time since 2019.

-At 6 a.m. in Hopkinton, Race Director Dave McGillivray sent out a group of about 20 from the Massachusetts National Guard, which walks the course annually, announcing the start of the 126th Boston Marathon.
-He told them that the “comeback is greater than the setback.”
+At 6 a.m. in Hopkinton, Race Director Dave McGillivray sent out about 20 from the Massachusetts National Guard, which walks the course annually, announcing the start of the 126th Boston Marathon.
+Wheelchair racers left shortly after 9 a.m., the elite runners about a half hour later and then four waves of recreational runners — a full field that follows two virtual races and one more that was delayed until October, the first fall race in the event’s history.

-McGillivray said in an interview that “it’s a new normal,” with some pandemic protocols still in place — like requiring participants to be vaccinated or show an exemption — “but it’s a normal.”
-He said he’s using the catchphrase because “we’re about to see that come to life.”

-“We recognize that we’re not totally out of the woods.
-We’re still sensitive to the virus and requiring vaccinations,” he said.
-“We’re really not back to normal for the time being, but this is what the new normal is.
-The key is keeping everyone safe.”
+Not welcome: Athletes from Russia or Belarus, who were disinvited in response to the invasion of Ukraine.
+Ukrainians who were unable to make it to Boston were offered a deferral or refund.

+“Whatever they want to do, they can do,” Boston Athletic Association President Tom Grilk said.
+“Run this year, run next year.
+You want a puppy?
+Whatever.
+There is no group we want to be more helpful to.”

 About one-third of the National Guard group marched in October, too.
 Capt.
 Gus Ashton, 29, said the crowds last year were great and he’s excited to get back out again and see even more people on the course.